Vitamin C Supplementation

 causing copper levels to drop to a point of becoming deficient, and provoking an inflammatory response.

-worsen an infection.
-Chronic conjunctivitis can occur as a side effect from originally higher copper stores
+actually cause, or worsen an infection.
+Chronic conjunctivitis (or blepharitis) can occur when higher copper

-secondary to a very high intake of other copper antagonists, such as Sulfur (MSM, glucosamine sulfate).
+secondary to overdosing on other copper antagonists, such as Sulfur (MSM, glucosamine sulfate), or Zinc.

 Nutritional excesses and deficiencies - including Vitamin C overdose - can be one of the less-obvious to

-establish non-viral, bacterial, or allergenic causes for pink eye and other medical issues, although higher
+establish non-viral, bacterial, or allergenic causes for inflammatory eye disorders or other medical issues,

-doses of Vitamin C (and Vitamin A) are required in the nutritional treatment of infectious conjunctivitis.
+although higher doses of Vit C & A may be required in the nutritional treatment of infectious conjunctivitis.

 In another chronic copper deficiency / Vitamin C overdose example, a young boy was brought into my office